 Medicare Advantage plans are offered by private insurance companies who contract with Medicare.
-They are required to provide the same Part A and Part B coverage as Original Medicare, but most Medicare Advantage plans include additional benefits, like vision and dental care, fitness club memberships, and even prescription drug coverage.
+They are required to provide the same Part A and Part B coverage as Original Medicare, but most Medicare Advantage plans include additional benefits, like vision, dental care, fitness club memberships, or even prescription drug coverage.
 If you qualify for both Medicare and Medicaid, you may enroll in a Medicare Advantage Special Needs Plan (SNP) designed specifically for dual-eligibles if a plan is offered in your area.

 Dual-eligible Special Needs Plans are sometimes called DSNPs.
 DSNPs work with your state medical assistance program and may provide access to the quality healthcare you deserve at a price you can afford.
 Dual-eligible beneficiaries enrolled in Medicare and Medicaid are generally considered to be at a higher risk for chronic illness due to social risk factors, so your healthcare coverage can be even more important.

 What is a Dual-eligible Special Needs Plan (DSNP)?